Martina Trevisan: Personal life

+AMartina told to the New York Times that she took a break from tennis for several years whilst she battled with anorexia, particularly impacted by the disease of her father.
+She stopped tennis and was operated in 2025 because of the Haglund's syndrome.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, Hopman Cup, United Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Dubai Open.
+Current through the 2023 Billie Jean King Cup Final.

 Doubles

-Current after the 2023 Australian Open.
+Current through the 2023 Wimbledon Championships.